kuma35/thinking-forth-jp/sphinx/chapter6.rst

 Short words give you a good feeling.

-An informal examination of one of ’s applications shows that he averages seven references, including both words and numbers, per definition.
+An informal examination of one of Moore’s applications shows that he averages seven references, including both words and numbers, per definition.
 These are remarkably short definitions.
 (Actually, his code was divided about 50–50 between one-line and two-line definitions.)

 Psychological tests have shown that the human mind can only focus its conscious attention on seven things, plus or minus two, at a time